The Great Gatsby is a fascinating novel that sometimes leaves us with more questions than answers.

 - Read More About: Gatsby Quotes About Daisy

 While Fitzgerald does not tell us very much about the courtship of Tom and Daisy, it is clear that she was concerned about becoming an old maid.

 Nick narrates how Gatsby talks about Daisy’s letters to him-

 “… there was a quality of nervous despair in Daisy’s letters.
 She didn’t see why he couldn’t come.
 She was feeling the pressure of the world outside, and she wanted to see him and feel his presence beside her, and be reassured that she was doing the right thing after all.”

 Daisy appears to be easily influenced by those around her.
-She loved Jay Gatsby, that much is clear, since she waited several years for him.
-However, since Jay did not tell her the truth about himself, and she was being pressured by her family to marry, she found it easier to marry Tom Buchanan than to wait any longer.
+Since she was being pressured by her family to marry, she found it easier to marry Tom Buchanan than to wait for Gatsby.

 Did Daisy Love Tom?